vmware/terraform-provider-nsxt/website/docs/r/policy_tier0_gateway_interface.html.markdown

 This resource provides a method for the management of a Tier-0 gateway Interface.
 Note that edge cluster must be configured on Tier-0 Gateway in order to configure interfaces on it.

+~> **NOTE:** When configuring VRF-Lite interfaces, please specify explicit dependency on parent Tier-0 Gateway interface(see VRF interface example below).
+This will ensure correct order of object deletion.

 This resource is applicable to NSX Global Manager, NSX Policy Manager and VMC.

 # Example Usage